Links to Sites

 - Edith Wharton’s Correspondence with Morton Fullerton at the Harry Ransom Center, University of Texas

-- Edith Wharton Collection at the Beinecke Library (Yale) (new link)
+- Edith Wharton Collection at the Beinecke Library (Yale) (Advanced search tool)

 - Lilly Library Wharton Manuscripts Collection(Indiana University)